sharpview-io/sharp-datacore/CONTRIBUTING.md

     * Able to be downloaded directly from the linked site, i.e., not barred by login or purchasing;
     * No advertisement!
 No Spam!
 No reputation promotion!

-2. A new pull request will be merged into the core repository after passing automatic validation and maintainer's review.
+2. A new pull request will be merged into the core repository after passing automatic validation and the maintainer's review.

-3. An existing dataset item with outdated information (e.g., unavailable site) will be removed after a while without new update.
+3. An existing dataset item with outdated information (e.g., unavailable site) will be removed after a while without a new update.

 ## How to contribute a new data entry